LesliTech/lesli-nodejs-mongodb-tools/readme.md

     }
 ```

-This method returns an object with database information, such as the new name of the collection and the database name.
+This method will return an object with database information, such as the new name of the collection and the database name.  <br />
 Example:

 ```js